danialnur/campus-lan-vlan-routing/README.md

-📡 Campus LAN VLAN Routing (Router-on-a-Stick with DHCP)
+# 📡 Campus VLAN Routing with DHCP – Cisco Packet Tracer Project

-This project simulates a small campus network using Cisco Packet Tracer, focusing on the implementation of VLAN segmentation, trunking, and inter-VLAN routing using the Router-on-a-Stick method.
-A single router handles dynamic IP assignment for each VLAN via DHCP, while a Layer 2 switch manages VLAN assignments and trunk connections.
+This project showcases a basic campus LAN setup in **Cisco Packet Tracer**, focusing on core networking concepts such as **VLAN segmentation**, **inter-VLAN routing using Router-on-a-Stick**, and **DHCP configuration**.
+It demonstrates how to isolate departments using VLANs, configure trunk ports, and dynamically assign IP addresses per VLAN through router-based DHCP.

-The project demonstrates foundational skills in:
+This simulation reflects foundational networking skills relevant for **Network Engineer roles**, including:

-VLAN configuration
+- VLAN creation and access port assignment

-Trunk port setup
+- Trunk port setup between switch and router

-Subinterface routing
+- Subinterface configuration for inter-VLAN routing

-DHCP scope allocation per VLAN
+- DHCP exclusion and pool configuration per VLAN

-Basic network segmentation and isolation
+- Network segmentation and isolation best practices

 ## 📁 Topology Overview